This article reflects 2018 USPS First Class package service rates, effective January 21, 2018

 Something to note first and foremost, it looks like only Priority Mail, Priority Mail Flat Rate, and Priority Mail Express are currently available for purchase online through the USPS’s Click-N-Ship.
 This means if you want to print first class packages at all without paying any type of label fee or monthly subscription, you need to print labels through the ShippingEasy Starter Plan.

 No First Class or First Class Package service available.

-The First Class Package Service is one of the United States Postal Service’s most popular shipping options, and for good reason.
+The USPS First Class Package Service is one of the United States Postal Service’s most popular shipping options, and for good reason.
 It has virtually no competitive service from the other major carriers and stands as the cheapest, but surprisingly fast, way to ship lightweight packages.

-To start off, let’s go with the major changes happening to First Class Package service, and then go into more detail
+To start off, let’s go with the major changes happening to USPS First Class Package service, and then go into more detail.

-MAJOR CHANGES TO FIRST CLASS PACKAGE SERVICE IN 2017
+MAJOR CHANGES TO USPS FIRST CLASS PACKAGE SERVICE IN 2017

-- First Class Package Commercial Base pricing will increase for most weights, and move to a single rate for packages 1 oz. – 4 oz. and a single rate for 5 oz. – 8 oz.
+- First Class Package Commercial Base pricing will increase for most weights, and move to a single rate for packages 1 oz. – 4 oz. and a varying rates for 5 oz. to 15.999 oz.

 - First Class Package service is still includes 13 oz. – 15.999 oz. for all Commercial Base Rate tier customers